 Superglue Shelf Life:

 Cyanoacrylate (also known as Superglue) is highly reactive, and difficult to store for a long time.

 Theoretically, in a sealed, air-tight container CA glue could last for several years however, in practice this is rarely possible.
-Even in a manufacturer-sealed container which has never been opened, eventually enough air will seep in to the container and allow the superglue to harden inside the bottle.
+Even in a manufacturer-sealed container that has never been opened, eventually, enough air will seep into the container and allow the superglue to harden inside the bottle.